Pratt Outdoors: A Summer Celebration of Outdoor Works by Faculty and Alumni

 Image credit: Image of "The Year We Make Contact," one of eight works on display, is courtesy of Blake Carrington.

 If you're in the Midwest, you'll want to add this outdoor art stop to your list.
 Kinetic sculptures from alumna Meryl Taradash, MFA '78, are now on view at the Overland Park Arboretum and Botanical Gardens in Overland Park, Kansas.
 The works are part of the exhibition "Whirlwind: Art in Motion," and can be viewed through September 30, 2019.
+Watch a short video on the exhibition.

 Image credit: Image of "Sisyphus," one of two works on display, is courtesy of Meryl Taradash.